validmeasures/validmeasures.github.io/_posts/2014-03-05-cmam-coverage-in-northern-nigeria.md

 ![](/assets/images/sleacAlgorithm1.png/)

 #### Coverage estimation
-An aggregate estimate of coverage was calculated for each state and for all the LGAs combined using standard weighted estimation of proportions techniques used for a stratified sample as described in the <a href="http://www.fantaproject.org/monitoring-and-evaluation/squeac-sleac" title="FANTA SQUEAC and SLEAC Technical Reference" target="_blank">FANTA SQUEAC and SLEAC Technical Reference</a>.
+An aggregate estimate of coverage was calculated for each state and for all the LGAs combined using standard weighted estimation of proportions techniques used for a stratified sample as described in the FANTA SQUEAC and SLEAC Technical Reference.
 Chi-square testing was performed to assess whether coverage results were homogeneous within each state.
-Whether or not coverage is homogenous within each state allows for the contextualisation of the state level and overall coverage estimates calculated<sup>3</sup>.
+Whether or not coverage is homogenous within each state allows for the contextualisation of the state level and overall coverage estimates calculated[^3].

 ### Survey implementation
 The SLEAC coverage survey was carried out in two blocks: